Mark Bittman from the New York Times opened a can of worms with this little blog post this week:

-"A report from Science News (via Food Times) argues that beef produces 19 kilograms of CO2 for every kilogram served; that grass-fed beef is worse — yes, worse — for global warming than feed-lot beef; and that for every percentage reduction we make in meat consumption we’ll see a corresponding reduction in its contribution to global warming."From that Science News article he linked:
+"A report from Science News (via Food Times) argues that beef produces 19 kilograms of CO2 for every kilogram served; that grass-fed beef is worse — yes, worse — for global warming than feed-lot beef; and that for every percentage reduction we make in meat consumption we’ll see a corresponding reduction in its contribution to global warming."

 - Mark Bittman, Meat and Global Warming

-"[Green house gas emissions are] roughly on the order of 50 percent higher in grass-finished systems."I learn something every day.
+"[Green house gas emissions are] roughly on the order of 50 percent higher in grass-finished systems."